Case Histories to Drama: Sacks, Pinter & Friel

 Tristram Powell, Honor Borwick, Michael Billington, Guy Leschziner, Alexis Zegerman

-In 1973 renowned British neurologist Oliver Sacks published a collection of beautifully crafted case histories, Awakenings.
-An instant success, it inspired many writers and artists.
+Our latest specially commissioned production celebrating great writers focuses on renowned British neurologist Oliver Sacks.
+His 1973 collection of beautifully crafted case histories, Awakenings was an instant success, inspiring many writers and artists.
 Via performance and commentary we explore two outstanding examples, Harold Pinter’s A Kind of Alaska and Brian Friel’s Molly Sweeney, with reference to Sacks’ original case history.

-Following the performance, journalist, broadcaster and author Mark Lawson will chair a discussion on Oliver Sacks, Harold Pinter and Brian Friel with Michael Billington, former drama critic of the Guardian and author of a biography of Harold Pinter; consultant neurologist and author Dr Guy Leschziner; and playwright and actor Alexis Zegerman, whose plays include The Fever Syndrome.
+Following the performance, there will be a discussion on Oliver Sacks, Harold Pinter and Brian Friel with Michael Billington, former drama critic of the Guardian and author of a biography of Harold Pinter; consultant neurologist and author Dr Guy Leschziner; and playwright and actor Alexis Zegerman, whose plays include The Fever Syndrome.

 In Association with the London Library